prefix-dev/pixi/docs/advanced/pyproject_toml.md

 As pixi takes the conda dependencies over the pypi dependencies.

 ## Optional dependencies
-If your python project includes groups of optional dependencies, pixi will automatically interpret them as pixi features of the same name with the associated pypi dependencies.
+If your python project includes groups of optional dependencies, pixi will automatically interpret them as [pixi features](../configuration.md#the-feature-table) of the same name with the associated `pypi-dependencies`.

 You can add them to pixi environments manually, or use `pixi init` to setup the project, which will create one environment per feature.
 Self-references to other groups of optional dependencies are also handled.